 Don’t do a saltwater flush if you have:

 - gastrointestinal issues, such as ulcers or inflammatory bowel disease

 Juice fasts, detox teas, and laxative pills are alternative ways to purge the colon.
-They may cause urgent bowel movements, but there’s no scientific evidence that they remove toxins or help manage constipation over the long term.
-They may be dangerous for some people.
+They may cause urgent bowel movements, but there’s

 The best way to cleanse your colon and detox your body is to support your body’s natural detoxifying organs: the liver and kidneys.
 They filter out toxins from your blood so your body can eliminate them through your bowels or kidneys.
-You can show your liver and kidneys some TLC by:
+You can show your liver and

 - drinking plenty of water

 - taking prescription drugs or over-the-counter medications as prescribed

 - curbing your consumption of alcohol